 Want to supplement your coverage?

 Depending on your individual needs and your age of retirement, you may want to consider supplementing your provincial coverage with a retirement benefits plan to cover expenses for drugs, dental, travel or paramedical services.
 To cover expenses for drugs, dental, travel or paramedical services, you’ll want to consider additional retirement benefits plans.
 We have flexible plan options that provide you and your family with the coverage you need.
-For example, our retiree plan is available to those 50 to 75 years old or for those under 64, there’s our Blue Choice® plan and our Blue Assured® plan is available for all ages.
+For example, our retiree plan is available to those aged 50 years and above or for those under 64, there’s our Blue Choice® plan and our Blue Assured® plan is available for all ages.

 Was this information helpful?